conorhastings/redux-test-recorder/README.md

 ### Args

 * `reducer` - the root reducer of your redux app, used in the generated test.
+* `includeReducer` - a boolean value, if true, a stringified version of your reducer will be incuded in your generated test, if false, a note to import reducer for testing will be added. defaults to true.
 * `equality` - a function used to determine if the reducer returned correct state.
 Receives result of the reducer call and nextState returned during the flow of the application (**note, this api is in flux**).